Of Manifestos and Manifesting: Theorizing and Teaching Literature and Human Rights

 Arts and Humanities

 Goldberg, Elizabeth, "Of Manifestos and Manifesting: Theorizing and Teaching Literature and Human Rights" (2009).
 Babson Faculty Research Fund Working Papers.
-Paper 56.
+56.

 This document is currently not available here.